Transformers: Revenge of the Fallen (video game): Reception

 Transformers: Revenge of the Fallen received mixed reviews from critics, with the Xbox 360 version of the game holding a 63.46% at GameRankings and 61 out of 100 at Metacritic.
 The PlayStation 3 version scored similarly, with a 63.55% at GameRankings and 63 out of 100 at Metacritic.
 The PC version scored slightly lower at 56% and 58 out of 100, respectively.
-IGN's Chris Roper gave the game 6 out of 10, saying that it had a "complete and utter lack [of presentation]".
-1UP.com's Thierry Nguyen gave the PS3 and X360 versions a C+, saying "Transformers 2 is a significant improvement upon its terrible predecessor".
+IGNs Chris Roper gave the game 6 out of 10, saying that it had a "complete and utter lack [of presentation]".
+1UP.coms Thierry Nguyen gave the PS3 and X360 versions a C+, saying "Transformers 2 is a significant improvement upon its terrible predecessor".
 GamePro was more forgiving, giving the game four stars out of five and stating "If you like Transformers, buy this game.
 Even if you don't (or you just hate Michael Bay), you should still give Optimus Prime a try."
 Eurogamer gave the Xbox 360 version 4 out of 10, stating "It's never much fun, but nor is it wonky enough to be terrible.
 It's simply there, a forgettable distraction."
 The PC port was cited as having a number of technical issues, causing lower scores than its console counterparts.
 GameSpot scored the PC version 6 out of 10, whereas the 360 and PS3 versions received 7.5 out of 10.
 GameSpy gave the X360 version three-and-a-half stars out of five, praising the professional voice work and "strong multiplayer gameplay".
 They further said that "the multiplayer mode [will] keep Revenge of the Fallen relevant long after the movie has gone to DVD".

 The PS2 and Wii versions received mixed to negative reviews from critics, with the PS2 version of the game holding a 46% at GameRankings and a 51 out of 100 at Metacritic.
 The Wii version scored a bit higher, with a 53% at GameRankings and 53 out of 100 at Metacritic.
 The PS2 and Wii versions of Revenge of the Fallen were panned for having awful controls.
 Specifically, IGN stated that "the game will often ignore what you want to do, and instead does something different", giving the game 4.2 out of 10.
 GameZone panned the controls of the Wii version, saying that "control problems – among other missteps – ruined this game".

 The PSP version received even worse reviews, earning a 36.50% at GameRankings and a 37 out of 100 at Metacritic.
-GameSpot's Chris Watters gave Revenge of the Fallen four out of 10, saying that "this dull and unpleasant action game is in desperate need of a tune-up".
+GameSpots Chris Watters gave Revenge of the Fallen four out of 10, saying that "this dull and unpleasant action game is in desperate need of a tune-up".
 IGN rated the game 2.8, calling it "one of the worst games on the PSP".
 GameZone called the game "a considerably flawed game from start to finish".

 At the 2009 Spike Video Game Awards, Megan Fox won the Best Performance By A Human Female award for her portrayal as Mikaela Banes in the game.